 Management determines the appropriate classification of marketable securities at the time of purchase and reevaluates such designation as of each balance sheet date.
-Currently, all marketable securities held by the Company are classified as available-for-sale.
+Marketable securities held by the Company are classified as available-for-sale.
 Available-for-sale securities are carried at fair value as determined by quoted market prices with unrealized gains and losses, net of tax, reported as a separate component of stockholders’ equity.
 The Company analyzes its marketable securities for impairment on an ongoing basis.
 Factors considered in determining whether an unrealized loss is a temporary loss or an other-than-temporary loss include the length of time and extent to which the securities have been in an unrealized loss position and the Company’s ability and intent to hold the investment for a period of time sufficient to allow for any anticipated market recovery.

 Accounts Receivable and Allowance for Doubtful Accounts